Note

 Onboard Azure Arc-enabled Kubernetes

-- Decide on a plan to install and configure the Azure Arc-enabled Kubernetes agent on your cluster.
+- Plan to install and configure the Azure Arc-enabled Kubernetes agent on your cluster.
 You should usually deploy this agent using your organization's standard automation tool(s).

 Cluster Extensions

-- Determine which Azure capabilities you want to have on your Azure Arc-enabled Kubernetes cluster.
+- Determine which Azure capabilities you want on your Azure Arc-enabled Kubernetes cluster.
 Some services require a cluster extension to be deployed.

-- For more information specific to extensions, see the Extensions management critical design area.
+- For more information about extensions, see the Extensions management critical design area.

 Network Connectivity